 8. The Treasurer serves a two-year term and may be re-elected to more than one consecutive term.

 10. A minimum of five Executive Board members is required for a quorum.
-A majority of those present is needed to pass on a motion.
+An absolute majority of the Board (five members) is needed to pass on a motion.
 Those not present do not get a vote.
 A tie vote is the same as a no vote.
 When a decision is required when time does not permit convening the Executive Board, a vote may be taken by email, but this procedure should be used only in rare cases.

 1. The President presides at the general meetings.